Oklahoma Sales Tax Calculator

 How sales tax works in Oklahoma

 Oklahoma charges a statewide base sales tax of 4.5%.
 Oklahoma levies a 4.5% state sales tax.
 Counties and cities impose additional sales taxes, giving combined rates that vary by location.
-Groceries are exempt from the 4.5% state rate since August 1, 2024, though local taxes may still apply.
+Groceries have been exempt from the 4.5% state rate since August 1, 2024, though local taxes may still apply.
 Choose your county above to load its sourced combined rate, or switch to Remove tax to work back from a tax-inclusive total.
 Your result updates the page link, so you can copy a permalink to any calculation.

 sales tax = pre-tax price x (state rate + local rate) / 100